The Religion of the Sun has many different aspects, allowing people to choose how they participate in whatever way works best for them.

 Someone may wish to simply practice at home on their own or amongst their family.
 Or, they may have a few friends they like to meet up with.
-Others may prefer the added activities a group environment brings, and decide to attend a Circle.
+Others may prefer the added activities a group environment brings.

-Whichever way you decide to go, here is an outline of how anyone can practice the ancient religion of the sun.
+Whichever way someone decides to go, here is an outline of how anyone can practice the ancient Religion of the Sun.

 1. Bring the spiritual practices of this ancient religion into your life by practicing them at any schedule you decide.